tomfelker/astrolock/README.md

 # AstroLock

 This software will help you aim a telescope, particularly at moving targets like satellites, rockets, or planes, using a gamepad for precise input.
 Alignment is computed within Astrolock, so you only need to point at some unidentified objects.
-For satellites, Astrolock can download information about their orbits and track them automatically, with you fine-tuning using the joystick.
+For satellites, AstroLock can download information about their orbits and track them automatically, with you fine-tuning using the joystick.
 Or for cases when you can't predict the path in advance, it can track with momentum, so you only need joystick input when the target changes direction.

 AstroLock is still rough around the edges, and you may need to dive into the Python code to get it working for you.